rsookram/MediaPlayer/README.md

 This app is written in Kotlin and uses [ExoPlayer](https://github.com/google/ExoPlayer) to handle media playback.
-AppCompat and ConstraintLayout are used for the UI.
+ConstraintLayout is used for the UI.
 And there's also KTX for some Kotlin niceness.

 License